Sunday, October 28, 2012

 Day 3:

 Dawned gray and dreary, with drizzling skies that opened up later.
 We got to the Metropolitan Museum of Art before the downpour, and left when it was over.
+Our brains were saturated with loveliness.

 That evening we went to the Four Seasons for dinner, a disappointment to say the least.
 I did not like my dinner, left most of it on the plate.